zrxdaly/tutorial/part4_parameterization_VF/README.md

 - Large Eddy Simulation (LES)
 - Plant Area Density (PAD)
-- Monin-Obukhov Similarity Theory
 - Stomatal conductance and transpiration
-- Atmospheric boundary layer physics

 ---

 ## Summary

 This simulation demonstrates a complete LES framework for greenhouse indoor climate:

-- ✅ Resolved flow field with adaptive mesh refinement
+- Resolved flow field with adaptive mesh refinement
-- ✅ Sub-grid scale turbulence closure
+- Sub-grid scale turbulence closure
-- ✅ Canopy energy balance and source terms
+- Canopy energy balance and source terms
-- ✅ Complex geometry (wavy roof)
+- Complex geometry (wavy roof)
-- ✅ Coupled heat and moisture transport
+- Coupled heat and moisture transport

 **Key takeaway:** Indoor climate flows are complex, but by breaking the problem into modular components (main driver, physics, canopy, turbulence), we can build comprehensive simulations that capture the essential processes.

-**Next steps:** Extend to 3D, add radiative transfer, couple with crop growth model, or apply to other indoor agricultural environments!